Dubai: Economy

 One of the world's fastest-growing economies, Dubai's gross domestic product is projected at over US$177 billion in 2021, with a growth rate of 6.1% in 2014.
 Although a number of core elements of Dubai's trading infrastructure were built on the back of the oil industry, revenues from oil and natural gas account for less than 5% of the emirate's revenues.
 It is estimated that Dubai produces 50000 to 70000 oilbbl of oil a day and substantial quantities of gas from offshore fields.
 The emirate's share in the UAE's total gas revenues is about 2%.
 Dubai's oil reserves have diminished significantly and are expected to be exhausted in 20 years.
 Real estate and construction (22.6%), trade (16%), entrepôt (15%), and financial services (11%) are the largest contributors to Dubai's economy.

 Dubai's non-oil foreign trade stood at $362 billion in 2014.
-Of the overall trade volumes, imports had the biggest share with a value of $230 billion while exports and re-exports to the emirate stood at $31 billion and $101 billion respectively.
+Of the total trade volume, imports accounted for the largest share at $230 billion, while exports and re-exports to the emirate totaled $31 billion and $101 billion, respectively.

-By 2014, China had emerged as Dubai's largest international trading partner, with a total of $47.7 billion in trade flows, up 29% from 2013.
-India was second among Dubai's key trading partners with a trade of $29.7 billion, followed by the United States at $22.62 billion.
-The Kingdom of Saudi Arabia was Dubai's fourth trading partner globally and first in the GCC and Arab world with a total trade value of $14.2 billion.
-Trade with Germany in 2014 totalled $12.3 billion, Switzerland and Japan both at $11.72 billion, and UK trade totalled $10.9 billion.
+By 2014, China had emerged as Dubai's largest international trading partner, with total trade of $47.7 billion, up 29% from 2013.
+India was second among Dubai's key trading partners, with trade totaling $29.7 billion, followed by the United States at $22.62 billion.
+The Kingdom of Saudi Arabia was Dubai's fourth-largest trading partner globally and its first in the GCC and the Arab world, with a total trade value of $14.2 billion.
+Trade with Germany in 2014 totalled $12.3 billion; Switzerland and Japan both at $11.72 billion; and the UK at $10.9 billion.